heytulsiprasad/foodies/README.md

 -   Context API (For state management)
 -   Tailwind CSS (An utility first CSS Framework)
 -   Material UI (A set of pre-made react components)
--   And many little things...
+-   And many little _reacty_ things...

 So, if you're into any of those or want to go into in future, **this project is dedicated to you.** Give this a ⭐ if you liked!
 Go ahead and rip this project apart to learn tidbits of each of the things I mentioned above.
 I'll make sure to comment as much as possible